cloudancer/mldonkey/README.md

 Your data will be available under data/incoming directory where you run the docker run command.

-then you can access it like http://127.0.0.1:4080
+then you can access it like http://127.0.0.1:4080 user:admin password: Passw0rd(you can chagne it at Dockerfile when you build ur image)